vinegar77/balatro-demake/README.md

 Just drag the latest release into the 3ds folder on your SD card!
 (CFW required)

+Open homebrew launcher, then open "Lovepotion" (custom metadata coming after more than one round maybe)

 "Build" instructions coming soon

 ## Credits